end3r/100-days-of-code/README.md

 **Time spent**: 3h

-**Today's Progress**: Hex Counter: started with EPT and moved from there - I already have a mockup of main menu and settings pages.
+**Today's Progress**: NSHex Counter: started with EPT and moved from there - I already have a mockup of main menu and settings pages.

 **Thoughts:** Although I'm super happy I'm continuing to code, I feel all the other stuff (especially js13kGames) is getting more and more behind.
 I wonder if I should stop for a bit and catch up on all those unanswered emails and tasks that are already past the deadline...